yegor256/blog/_drafts/_review.md

 My point is that smart code reviewers don't do that because it's not efficient.
 Pay attention, not because they don't care, but because they know a better way to contribute to the project.
-Let's face it, when the branch in front of us is passing all automated checks like linters and unit tests and still has some bugs, which we can reproduce only by executing the code, something is not right with our automated tests.
-An effective, responsible and greedy code reviewer will not explain the author of the code what is wrong.
+Let's face it, when the branch in front of us is passing all automated checks like linters and unit tests, and yet still has some bugs which we can reproduce only by executing the code, something is not right with our automated tests.
+An effective, responsible and greedy code reviewer will not explain to the author of the code what is wrong.
 Instead, a new bug will be created, to blame the merge pipeline for being too weak.
 And, of course, this new bug will be rewarded.